WestGrid/ubcSummerSchool2018/1-program.md

 - fitting Dmitri into the program
 - the big room can fit only 100 people
+- Cedar reservations: how many nodes?
+GPU nodes? figure out the grid for the week
+- guest accounts
 - recording / broadcasting

 ## What we would like to do differently this year